Shape-specific fluctuations of an active colloidal interface: Model

 \section{Model}

-We model the $i$th active droplet as a colloid particle centered at $\mathbf r_i=(x_i,y_i)$.
-The particle is confined to move in two-dimensions.
+We consider an active polymer consisting of chemically interacting active particles as monomers.
+The $i$th active particle - centered at $\mathbf r_i=(x_i,y_i)$ - is confined to move in two-dimensions.
 It self-propels with a speed $v_s$, along the directions $\mathbf e_i =(\cos\theta_i,\,\sin\theta_i)$.
-The direction of the particle, given by the angle $\theta$, changes due to coupling to a phoretic field $c({\bf r},t)$.
 The position and orientation of the $i$th particle are determined by the following evolution equations: